Finite p-Irregular Subgroups of PGL(2,k): Subgroups with elements of order

-Since $\Lambda = (\FF_q^\times)^2$, the first inequality of \eqref{Eq: sandwich} is actually an equality, which implies that for each fixed coset representative $s_i$, and each $\lambda \in \Lambda$, there are exactly $\epsilon_p > 0$ elements $\mu \in \FF_q$ satisfying \eqref{Eq: order $p$ rep}.
+We begin by arranging for the nontrivial coset representatives $s_1, \ldots, s_{qf}$ to have order $p$.
+Since $\Lambda = (\FF_q^\times)^2$, the first inequality of \eqref{Eq: sandwich} is actually an equality, which implies that for each fixed coset representative $s_i$, and each $\lambda \in \Lambda$, there are exactly $\varepsilon_p > 0$ elements $\mu \in \FF_q$ satisfying \eqref{Eq: order $p$ rep}.
 In particular, each coset contains an element of order~$p$, so after choosing new coset representatives, we may assume that each $s_i$ has order $p$.
-After a suitable scaling, we may assume that $\det(s_i) = 1$.
-To say that $s_i$ has order $p$ means that